RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipse/README.md

     b.
 Right-click the line for the error and select **Quick Fix**.

-     The Quick Fix window appears.
+     The Quick Fix window opens.

     c.
 Select **Enable copybook path...** and click **OK**.